kolan72/PoliNorError.Extensions.Http/samples/Intro/README.md

 If the cat gives a wrong answer, you can ask again a maximum of 3 times with an interval of 1 second (it's the final handler made by `RetryPolicy`).
 After 2 such unsuccessful sessions (repeating is supported by the outer handler also created by the other `RetryPolicy`) with an interval of 3 seconds (cat needs a little rest), you will be asked if you want to continue.
-If you choose "yes", sooner or later the cat will answer correctly.
+Choose "yes" and sooner or later the cat will answer correctly.
 Set the 'Retry' project as the start project and run it to see if it works.

 Note that when constructing the final handler, we use the `AddPolicyHandler` method overload with the `IServiceProvider` parameter.